 Here is another important lesson I learned about how to get ideas for posts.
 Always finish your blog post with a call-to-action.

-A call-to-action can be an invite to subscribe to your e-zine,buy a product or some other monetization strategy.
-But it can also be asking for comments, questions, and ideas for follow up posts.
+A call-to-action can be an invite to subscribe to your newsletter, buy a product or some other monetization strategy.
+It can also be asking for comments, questions, and ideas for follow up posts.

 By-the-way, later in this post, I mention people who have jobs where they are on commission or get a portion of each sale ought to have a blog.
 Even if it is a one pager about who they are, what they do, and a call-to-action for referrals, that would be a great way to increase their income.
 And, just imagine if they posted a couple of times a week about their product or service.
 How much more business would they get?